Color: Development of theories of color vision

 Although Aristotle and other ancient scientists had already written on the nature of light and color vision, it was not until Isaac Newton that light was identified as the source of the color sensation.
 In 1810, Johann Wolfgang von Goethe published his comprehensive Theory of Colors in which he provided a rational description of color experience, which "tells us how it originates, not what it is".

+In 1801, Thomas Young proposed his trichromatic theory, to explain how a wide spectrum of different wavelengths could be detected by the human eye.
+It would be unreasonable to suppose that the human eye contained hundreds of different receptors each responding to the presence of a specific wavelength.
+Instead, he suggested that the human experience of color derives from a complex interaction and mixing from the output three receptors.

-In 1801, Thomas Young proposed his trichromatic theory, based on the observation that any color could be matched with a combination of three lights.
-This theory was later refined by James Clerk Maxwell and Hermann von Helmholtz.
+This theory was later confirmed by James Clerk Maxwell and refined by Hermann von Helmholtz.
+Maxwell experimentally demonstrated that any color could be matched with a combination of three lights.
 As Helmholtz puts it, "the principles of Newton's law of mixture were experimentally confirmed by Maxwell in 1856.
 Young's theory of color sensations, like so much else that this marvelous investigator achieved in advance of his time, remained unnoticed until Maxwell directed attention to it."

 At the same time as Helmholtz, Ewald Hering developed the opponent process theory of color, noting that color blindness and afterimages typically come in opponent pairs (red-green, blue-orange, yellow-violet, and black-white).
 Ultimately these two theories were synthesized in 1957 by Hurvich and Jameson, who showed that retinal processing corresponds to the trichromatic theory, while processing at the level of the lateral geniculate nucleus corresponds to the opponent theory.

 In 1931, the International Commission on Illumination (CIE), an international group of experts, developed a mathematical color model which mapped out the space of observable colors, allowing every individual color able to be specified with a set of three numbers.